zer0cache/matic-docs/docs/faq/general-faq.md

 ## How can I reserve a validator spot?

 If we have a vacant validator slot, anyone with any amount of stake can become a validator in the system.
-There will be validator auctions organized periodically (days mostly), where in anyone can replace any current validator by proposing higher stake.
+There will be validator auctions organized periodically (days mostly), wherein anyone can replace any current validator by proposing higher stake.
 So, in short, it is an open system where we cannot reserve places for anyone.

 In any case, there is always the possibility of stake delegation with the current validator set.
 Anyone can participate in the process with this mechanism and earn rewards as long as the respective validator is honest and online.